othiagocorreia/form-XSS/README.md

 ```
 So the person's password and e-mail address are stored in cookies that are visible to everyone.

-To change this, the last two parameters must be changed to "True".
+To solve this, the last two parameters must be changed to "True".

 ```
             setcookie("cookieEmail", $email, 0, "/", "", True, True);